 Use Hands-on Activities

 Ben Franklin once said, “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.”
 When students are involved in learning, it sticks.
-Hands-on activities or “experiential learning” is known to support the development of neural connections and longterm memory storage.
+Hands-on activities or “experiential learning” are known to support the development of neural connections and long-term memory storage.
 Students may not memorize a formula, but they will remember when they actively problem solved to reach a valid solution.
-Include hands-on activities using these 3 tips:
+Include hands-on activities using these three tips:

 - Allowing students to make/build products of their learning.

 - Make learning activities relevant to real-world problems/solutions.